-Our Board met seven times and acted by unanimous written consent eight times during 2019.
-The Audit Committee met four times and acted by unanimous written consent once.
-The Compensation Committee met five times and acted by unanimous written consent four times.
-The Nominating and Corporate Governance Committee met two times and did not act by unanimous written consent.
-During 2019, each Board member attended at least 75% of the meetings of the Board and of the committees of the Board on which he or she served, in each case, to the extent appointed as a Board member at the relevant time of each meeting, except for Mr. Nelsen, who attended 57% of the board of directors meetings held in 2019.
+Our Board met twelve times and acted by unanimous written consent eight times during 2020.
+The Audit Committee met four times and acted by unanimous written consent twice.
+The Compensation Committee met eight times and acted by unanimous written consent six times.
+The Nominating and Corporate Governance Committee met three times and did not act by unanimous written consent.
+During 2020, each Board member attended at least 75% of the meetings of the Board and of the committees of the Board on which he or she served, in each case, to the extent appointed as a Board member at the relevant time of each meeting, except for Mr. Nelsen, who attended 73% of the board of directors meetings held in 2020.
+We encourage all of our directors and nominees for director to attend our annual meeting of stockholders; however, attendance is not mandatory.
 We encourage all of our directors and nominees for director to attend our annual meeting of stockholders; however, attendance is not mandatory.